williamouyang/okta.github.io/docs/getting_started/design_principles.md

 X-RateLimit-Reset: 1366037820
 ~~~

 If the rate limit is exceeded, an HTTP 429 Status Code is returned.
-The current Rate Limit is 75 request per-org per-second
+The current Rate Limit is 75 request per-org per-second.

 **Rate limits are enforced for all organizations.**